 Walk through history

-The shoreline of Teneriffe is made for walking, with the extensive timber deck along the river and the area's Victorian villas telling a thousand tales about one of Brisbane's oldest suburbs.
-Informative plaques along the riverfront walk, south from the ferry terminal, detail the area's history both as the country's primary submarine base in World War II and as an important wool trading area.
-Wool was Australia's greatest export in the late 1800s and early 1900s as the country rose to prosperity "off the sheep's back".
-Century-old bollards mark the old wool ship loading docks, while the giant brick-built Goldsbrough Mort and Elder Smith woolstore buildings (now apartments) are local landmarks.
-Delve through the bushland paths around Teneriffe Park, the highest point in the area, and enjoy the picnic spots and views of the historic storybook cottages below.
+Teneriffe's shoreline is made for walking, with a timber deck along the river.
+Plaques along the riverfront walk, south from the ferry terminal, detail the area's history both as the country's primary submarine base in World War II and as an important wool trading area.
+Century-old bollards mark the old wool ship loading docks, while the giant Goldsbrough Mort and Elder Smith woolstore buildings (now apartments) are local landmarks.
+Explore the bushland paths around Teneriffe Park and enjoy the picnic spots and views of the historic storybook cottages below.
 You can also take a walk to admire the beautifully kept homesteads of Teneriffe Drive and Chester Street, including the grand Roseville estate and Teneriffe House.

 Cycle along the waterfront

 The ride along the waterfront from Teneriffe down to New Farm Park is widely regarded as one of the most beautiful in Brisbane.
 Join the CityCycle bike hire scheme online, then grab a bike from a bike station on the corner of Vernon Terrace, next to Teneriffe ferry stop.
 From there, head south along the water and enjoy river views to your left all the way down the bikeway boardwalk to Powerhouse Park and New Farm beyond that.
 You'll get good views across the water to the charming village-like suburbs of Bulimba and Hawthorne.
 In spring and summer there is plenty of colour thanks to Brisbane's famous purple jacaranda trees.